viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 ## Summary

 By now you have learned how to configure a wheeled base and camera with Viam.
-You have access to the **CONTROL** tab from which you can drive your rover around with WASD keys.
+You have access to the **control** tab from which you can drive your rover around with WASD keys.
 You have learned to use the Viam Vision Service color detector, which can be useful in many other projects.
 You have a rover following a path of your choice, anywhere you want it to go!